SteveImmanuel/rs-paint/README.md

 ```

 ## Checkpoint Weights
-All required checkpoints are available in the [release](https://github.com/SteveImmanuel/rs-paint/releases) page.
+All required checkpoints are available in [huggingface](https://huggingface.co/SteveImmanuel/RSPaint).

 Download `sd_inpaint_samrs_ep74.ckpt` and `remoteclip.pt` and save them to the `checkpoints` directory.
 Optionally, if you also want to perform the mask refinement, download SAM checkpoint and also save it to the `checkpoints` directory.